dorbarker/cookbook/readme.md

 ## Solutions

 - Plot the cumulative number of genomes for a given species that have been uploaded to SRA over time
+- Remove positions with gaps from a multifasta alignment